 Granted, the result may not be perfect but probably good enough so that people don’t look at the immediate alternative.
 They have tried to solve the problem with the existing tool on their network.

 But out of hundreds of networks which I was involved in, this number is definitely insignificant.
 And although LISP has many use cases, almost all of them can be solved with the existing mechanisms and technologies.
-Let me know what do you think about LISP deployments, share your thoughts in the comment box below.

 That said, it is probably time to consider AMT (Automatic Multicast Tunneling) and discuss whether it could solve Internet Multicast problem.
 And who knows, perhaps it could be an alternative to CDN.